-In order to understand the definition of the panic disorder, it is important to understand the definition of anxiety disorders and its classification.
-Anxiety disorders are disorders in which anxiety dominates the clinical symptoms.
-Anxiety disorders can be persistent or episodic.
+Defining panic disorder means understanding the definitions and classifications of anxiety disorders.
+Anxiety dominates clinical symptoms in anxiety disorders, which can be persistent or episodic.
 Episodic anxiety disorders are further classified according to whether the episodes are regularly triggered by a stressor (phobia) or not (panic disorder).

-A patient is said to have a panic disorder when he is having recurrent panic attacks that are not triggered by a stressor.
-The exact diagnostic criteria for panic disorder are described below under ‘diagnostic criteria of panic disorder’.
+Patients are said to have panic disorders when they experience recurrent panic attacks that are not triggered by a stressor.
+The exact diagnostic criteria for panic disorder are described below under the “diagnostic criteria of panic disorder.”

 Definition of a panic attack

-A panic attack is defined as an abrupt surge of intense fear that reaches the height within minutes, and during which time four or more of the following 13 symptoms occur:
+A panic attack is defined as an abrupt surge of intense fear that reaches an apex within minutes, during which time four or more of the following 13 symptoms occur: